Jan 28, 2020

 Here are a few best practices to help you build your own onboarding program:

-- Build a company story: Come to table with clear vision of your goals.
+- Build a company story: Come to the table with a clear vision of your goals.
 What are your company’s mission and vision?
 What are your company values?
 What do you bring to the table?
 How is it different from your competitors?

 - Provide clear, concise messaging: With a clear understanding of your company values, new sales reps need a guide for how to convey your message.
 Your onboarding program should provide key messaging tips for a variety of different sales situations and opportunities.